 Connect DocuWare Desktop Applications

-Docuware provides additional applications (apps), for download that allow actions such as dragging documents directly into DocuWare, using Windows Explorer to manage documents, and importing files directly from network scanners.
+DocuWare provides additional applications (apps) for download that allow actions such as dragging documents directly into DocuWare, using Windows Explorer to manage documents, and importing files directly from network scanners.
 While the apps are not required to use DocuWare, they make some tasks easier and more efficient.
 The apps must be downloaded to your computer by your contractor IT department.
 The first time you log into DocuWare after the apps are installed, you must connect to the apps to use them.
 If you use multiple computers, repeat the process for each computer you use.